Abatement

 No family to inherit means you don't have relatives to leave your estate to, or you prefer to leave it to friends, charities, or other causes you care about.

-A no-contest clause (in terrorem clause) is a [will](/glossary/will) provision that causes a beneficiary to forfeit their inheritance if they challenge the will and the clause is triggered, with the gift passing to an alternative beneficiary.
+A no-contest clause causes a beneficiary to forfeit their inheritance if they challenge the will, with the gift passing to an alternative beneficiary.

 An NHS pension nomination form is a document that tells the NHS Pension Scheme who you want to receive death benefits from your pension, though the scheme trustees make the final decision.

-A non-compete clause is a contractual restriction preventing someone from competing with a business for a specified period, commonly found in shareholders' agreements and [partnership](/glossary/partnership) agreements that affect business succession when an owner dies.
+A non-compete clause is a contractual restriction preventing someone from competing with a business for a specified period after leaving.

-The [executor](/glossary/executor)'s or administrator's oath was the traditional sworn declaration required when applying for probate, replaced since November 2018 by a simpler signed statement of truth that serves the same legal purpose.
+The executor's oath was the traditional sworn declaration for probate, replaced since 2018 by a simpler signed statement of truth.

-The Office of the Public [Guardian](/glossary/guardian) (OPG) is the UK government body that registers Lasting Powers of Attorney, supervises court-appointed deputies, and protects people who may lack mental capacity to make certain decisions.
+The Office of the Public Guardian (OPG) registers Lasting Powers of Attorney, supervises deputies, and protects people lacking mental capacity.

-An online business is a business that operates primarily through the internet, including e-commerce stores, digital services, content platforms, and web-based enterprises that generate income through online channels.
+An online business operates primarily through the internet, including e-commerce stores, digital services, and content platforms.

 An online will service is a digital platform that helps you create a legally valid will by answering questions online, then generating a document you must print, sign, and witness.